Published on October 19th, 2012 | by Andrea Bertoli7

 2 Tablespoons white miso

-2 Tablespoons brewed black tea
+2 Tablespoons brewed black tea (or water)

 1 Tablespoon mirin